 It is above the heavenly realms, and many great saints and sages reside here.
 It is also populated by mystics who move to higher planets after transforming their subtle bodies to spiritual when the fire of devastation consumes the material planets.
 These residents can move between planets by using their mystic speed that is inconceivable to us humans.

-Astrologically, Saturn is an inauspicious planet.
+Astrologically, Saturn is a tough planet.
 It conveys messages of pain and suffering.
-It lies 1.6 million miles above Jupiter and passes through one sign of zodiac every 30 months.
+It lies 1.6 million miles above Jupiter and passes through one sign of the zodiac every 30 months.

 While Saturn is the inauspicious planet, Jupiter is the auspicious heavenly planet.
 Astrologically, this is considered to be favorable as part of the time of our births here on earth.
 This is where devas reside and are situation 1.6 miles above Mars.

-Mars is about unfavorable influences and is said to create the lack of rainfall on earth.
+Mars is about unfavorable influences and is said to create a lack of rainfall on earth.
 It lies 1.6 miles above Mercury.